thewpsquad/squad-modules/readme.txt

 6. **Divi Image Mask Module**: Transform your images into captivating focal points with the Advanced Divi Image Mask module.
 Apply stunning masks to your images, adding creativity and visual appeal to your website.
 7. **Divi Lottie Animation Module**: Bring your website to life with captivating Lottie animations.
 The Advanced Divi Lottie Animation module allows you to easily integrate animated elements into your web pages, making your website more engaging and dynamic.
 8. **Divi Post Grid Module**: Display your blog posts in a stylish and organized grid layout.
 The Advanced Divi Post Grid module provides flexibility and customization options to showcase your content in an appealing manner.
-9. **Divi Typing Text Module**: Create eye-catching animated text that simulates a typing effect with the Advanced Divi Typing Text module.
+9. **Divi Typing Text Module**: Create eye-catching animated title or heading text that simulates a typing effect with the Advanced Divi Typing Text module.
 Grab your visitors' attention and deliver your message in a unique and engaging way.
 10. **Divi Image Gallery Module**: Showcase your visuals with elegance using the Advanced Divi Image Gallery module from Divi Squad Lite.
 Effortlessly create stunning galleries to engage and captivate your audience.
 11. **Divi Post Reading Time Module**: It allows you to display an estimated reading time for your blog posts.
 This can be helpful for users who want to know how long it will take them to read a particular post.
 12. **Divi Glitch Text Module**: Create eye-catching headlines and captions with a mesmerizing glitch effect.
 13. **Divi Gradient Text Module**: Enhance your typography with stunning color transitions.
 Create eye-catching headlines, captions, and more with this versatile and dynamic module.
 14. **Divi Scrolling Text Module**: Engage your audience with the Advanced Divi Scrolling Text module.
 Add dynamic, attention-grabbing text animations to your Divi-powered website.
+15. **Divi Star Rating Module**: Add stylish star ratings to your content for user feedback and ratings.
+16. **Divi Breadcrumbs Module**: Enhance navigation with a clear path for users to trace their steps through your website.
+17. **Divi Drop Cap Module**: Create visually appealing drop caps to add emphasis and style to your text content.

 == 3 Form Styler Modules ==
-1. **Divi Form Styler: Contact Form 7 Module**: Enhance the design of your Contact Form 7 form with the Advanced Divi Form Styler module.
+1. **Divi Form Styler: Contact Form 7 Module**: Enhance the design of your Contact Form 7 form with the Divi Contact Form 7 Styler module.
 Change the colors, fonts, and spacing of your form, and add custom CSS to make it look exactly the way you want.
-2. **Divi Form Styler: WP Forms Module**: Enhance the design of your WP Forms form with the Advanced Divi Form Styler module.
+2. **Divi Form Styler: WP Forms Module**: Enhance the design of your WP Forms form with the Divi WP Forms Styler module.
 Change the colors, fonts, and spacing of your form, and add custom CSS to make it look exactly the way you want.
-3. **Divi Form Styler: Gravity Forms Module**: Enhance the design of your Gravity Forms form with the Advanced Divi Form Styler module.
+3. **Divi Form Styler: Gravity Forms Module**: Enhance the design of your Gravity Forms form with the Divi Gravity Forms Styler module.
 Change the colors, fonts, and spacing of your form, and add custom CSS to make it look exactly the way you want.

 == 4 Divi Squad Lite Extensions ==
 Divi Squad Lite also includes four extensions that can help you take your website to the next level: